selkovjr/annotate-platypus-vcf/README.md

 # annotate-platypus-vcf

-Automatic annotation of variants called by Platypus
+### Automatic annotation of variants called by Platypus

-This tool classifies variant types and calculates several variant metrics not provided by Platypus output.
+This tool classifies variant types and calculates several variant metrics not provided by Platypus.
 It also inserts population data and variant effect predictions using [ExAC web API](http://exac.hms.harvard.edu/).

 For details, please see [Discussion of objectives and solutions](discussion.md).